 Email marketing’s high return on investment and low cost make it a staple of a good content marketing strategy.
 We recommend sending a collection of posts monthly in an email newsletter format with links to the recent blog posts.

-- Send multiple blog posts together as a round up rather than in multiple individual emails.
+- Compile blog post into a monthly round up rather than sending individual emails.
 Recipients tend to unsubscribe if they feel like they are getting overloaded with emails.
 Once a month (plus a special announcement, if needed) is typically a good rate for professional service firms.

-- For each blog post, include a short teaser and link to click to read more.
-The format is easier for email recipients to digest and will drive traffic to your website.
+- For each blog post, include the headline and a short teaser “click to read more.”
+This format is easier for email recipients to skim and will drive traffic to your website.
 Learn How to Design Effective Email Newsletters.

 - Never include the full article in an email.
-Long blocks of texts in email can be very overwhelming, especially when being read on mobile devices.
+Long blocks of texts in email can be very overwhelming, especially when viewed on mobile devices.

 - Use an email marketing platform (i.e. Constant Contact, Emma, MailChimp etc.) with a customized email template that follows your firm’s brand standards.